OpenTTD/OpenTTD/readme.txt

 	small_font = "Tahoma"
 	medium_font = "Tahoma"
 	large_font = "Tahoma"
-You should use a font name like "Tahoma" or a path to the desired font.
+You should use a font name like 'Tahoma' or a path to the desired font.

-Any NewGRF file used in a game is stored inside the savegame and will refuse to load if you don't have that NewGRF file available.
+Any NewGRF file used in a game is stored inside the savegame and will refuse to load if you do not have that NewGRF file available.
 A list of missing files can be viewed in the NewGRF window accessible from the file load dialogue window.

 You can try to obtain the missing files from that NewGRF dialogue or - if they are not available online - you can search manually through our forum's graphics development section (http://www.tt-forums.net/viewforum.php?f=66) or GrfCrawler (http://grfcrawler.tt-forums.net/).
-Put the NewGRF files in OpenTTD's newgrf folder (see section 4.2 "OpenTTD directories") and rescan the list of available NewGRFs.
+Put the NewGRF files in OpenTTD's newgrf folder (see section 4.2 'OpenTTD directories') and rescan the list of available NewGRFs.
 Once you have all missing files, you are set to go.